gobstones/gobstones-guidelines/sections/technologies/technologies.md

 **GobstonesWeb2** is based on several technologies.
 Knowledge on some of these technologies, such as the programming language `TypeScript`, `Node.js` or `git` is mandatory, if you want to contribute to the project with code.
 For others you may find configuration files at the root of the project, or automatically performed actions, and although a deep knowledge on such tools is not required in order to contribute, being at least aware of the technologies in use is a must.

 Most of these technologies and their configuration are totally or partially abstracted away through the [`gobstones-scripts`](https://github.com/gobstones/gobstones-scripts) module.
-You should read and understand how that module hides the configuration for some tools, allowing you to overriding the default in each project by **ejecting** the configuration files, as well as how it provides default configuration files that must be in the root of each project, but that are not meant to be modified, as we expect they are only changed through the tool by **updating** the files as a tool's action.
+You should read and understand how that module hides the configuration for some tools, allowing you to override the default in each project by **ejecting** the configuration files, as well as how it provides default configuration files that must be in the root of each project, but that are not meant to be modified, as we expect they are only changed through the tool by **updating** the files as a tool's action.

 If you need help configuring the development environment, you may read the [Installation tutorial](./installation-tutorial.md).